Examining the Cincinnati Bengals' roster:

 DEFENSIVE LINE (9)

 The only player on this list who wasn't on last year's 53-man roster is Will Clarke.
 The rookie was drafted in the third round in May.
 He effectively takes the roster spot of Michael Johnson, who signed with Tampa Bay in the offseason.
 This might be the most settled group on the team.

 Like the receivers, the top spots at linebacker are squared away.
 In this case, it's a lock that Burfict, Lamur, Rey and Maualuga will make the team.
 The two remaining linebackers are part of one of the better position battles on the team.
 DiManche has the best chance of the remaining linebackers to make the team.
 Flowers could be in a scenario similar to McCarron, Wilder, Lockett and Hopkins in that he has tools the Bengals don't want to risk losing by placing him on the practice squad where he could be poached away.
 But with Lamur ahead of him, Flowers could be a good "redshirt" candidate.
 There is no need to rush him into his cover linebacker duties unless he really is ready to contribute.
 J.K.
-Schaffer was snubbed on this list at middle linebacker because he's missed an inordinate amount of the preseason after being placed under concussion protocol on two separate occasions.
+Schaffer earlier this week was one of two players placed on injured reserve after missing much of the preseason with two concussions.

 This might be one of the tougher cuts Bengals coaches have to make if they end up keeping just four safeties.
-Taylor Mays has performed quite well so far this preseason in both training-camp practices and games, but Manning has a measure of versatility as a special-teamer, a fluidity with which he plays defense and a locker room presence that for now trumps Mays' play.
+Shawn Williams has performed quite well so far this preseason in both training camp practices and games, but Manning has a measure of versatility as a special-teamer, a fluidity with which he plays defense and a locker room presence as a veteran that trumps Williams' promise and Mays' play.